 The Values configuration section allows you to pick which field or fields contain the data you want to display on your chart.
 Scatter charts have two configurable Values, one for the X-Axis (horizontal values) and one for the Y-Axis (vertical values).
-All of the numeric type fields in your app (Number, Currency, formulas that output a number, etc.) are available for selection.
+All of the numeric type fields in your Table (Number, Currency, formulas that output a number, etc.) are available for selection.

 Group By has a special function in Scatter charts - it lets you color code your displayed data points!
 Simply select the field you want to group by (list-type fields like single select, date fields, and more are available) and your data will be identified by the selected value, like this:

 Configuring Scatter Chart Widgets